10yard/dkafe/readme.md

 The default frontend setup brings together all the excellent Donkey Kong hacks that have been developed by the community along with some new hacks made specifically for this frontend.

-The frontend reward system will encourage you to play them all by awarding coins when you play well, so you can unlock the next one.
-Hopefully this will encoure you to play them and get good at them!
+The frontend reward system will encourage you to play machines by awarding coins when you play well.
+Hopefully encouraging you to unlock them and get good at them!

-Your score targets are made visible during gameplay, and you are informed when you have earned a prize - so you can know to expect a payout of coins.
-Coins are awarded for beating target scores for 3rd prize (2500 coins), 2nd prize (1500 coins) and 3rd prize (500 coins).
+Your score targets are made visible during gameplay, and you are informed when you have earned a prize - so you know to expect a payout of coins.
+Coins are awarded after beating target scores for 3rd, 2nd and 1st prize.

 Awarded coins will drop from the top of the screen (after returning to the frontend) and Jumpman must do his best to collect them before they disappear off the bottom.